 Sometimes, they find it sulking and isolating since they don’t have the chance to work with their co-workers.
 Some remedied these distractions by finding a specific place like their own home office, libraries or coffee shops.

 There are still a lot of things you need to know about telecommuting.
-So if you are curious or interested how it works, this article will help you.
+So if you are curious or interested in how it works, this article will help you.

 Things You Need to Know About Telecommuting